Keerthanaashok1/brockerage/README.md

 # Brokerage Project

-This is a Python-based brokerage system.
+This is a Python-based brokerage calculation system that supports different types of trades including futures, options, delivery equity, and intraday equity.

 ## Setup Instructions